invaleed/webdav/README.md

 # webdav
-Docker webdav with persistent storage
+Docker webdav with persistent storage and htpasswd